 Not a fan of historic sights?
 Use the remaining time to go to Jacques Cousteau Underwater Reserve in Couillant.
 This reserve is an amazing place for snorkelling and diving enthusiasts.
 The natural hot springs of the island flow into the ocean there and create a terrific play of colours.
 Before bringing your sailing holiday to a close, you should definitely have a cup of the most famous drink of the islands.
 Visit the ministry of rum in Saint-Rose, where you will have a once-of-a-kind rum tasting experience.
 Attend the whole rum production process and try out a variety of different types of rum.
 What a culmination!

 We are sure you will leave this journey with many wonderful memories of this Caribbean paradise.

 Have you already sailed around the Caribbean?
-Share your experiences with us!
+Share your experiences with us at Nautal!